Felonies Experienced, Compassionate, & Determined

 Contact Sanders Law Firm, LLC for Help

-If you have been charged with a felony it means that you are at risk of facing jail time and hefty fines.
-You will want a lawyer in your corner that has experience litigating felony cases.
+If you have been charged with a felony, it means that you are at risk of facing jail time and hefty fines.
+You will want a lawyer in your corner who has experience litigating felony cases.
 T.O.
 Sanders, founding attorney of Sanders Law Firm, LLC, is a former criminal prosecutor.
 As such, he has unique experience working cases from both sides of the courtroom.
 Mr. Sanders knows how prosecutors formulate their strategy and the tactics the defense can use to tear it down.
 Additionally, our team has the time and resources to provide every client with personal attention and a thorough investigation into the details of their case.

-To schedule an appointment with a trusted Charleston criminal defense lawyer, call (843) 573-8828.
+To schedule an appointment with a trusted Charleston criminal defense lawyer, call (843) 573-8828

 Understanding Felony Charges in South Carolina